draftbit/reason-expo/README.md

 ## Getting started

-Let's assume that you already
-have an Expo project set up.
-If not, [get Expo running](https://expo.io/learn) and then come back after finished.
+Let's assume that you already have an Expo project set up.
+If not, [get Expo running](https://expo.io/learn) and then come back when finished.
 We'll be happily waiting ☺️

 Next, follow [this guide](https://medium.com/@peterpme/your-first-reasonml-pr-into-an-existing-react-native-codebase-a490b4a79649) by [Peter Piekarczyk](https://twitter.com/peterpme) on getting ReasonML set up in a React Native app.